 On June 11 this year, India’s Prime Minister Narendra Modi inaugurated the headquarters of the Indian National Space Promotion and Authorization Centre (IN-SPACe).
 It was a significant step in the operationalization of reforms launched by the Government of India to promote private sector participation in India’s space sector, providing access to space assets, data and facilities, which were hitherto entirely with the government entity, Indian Space Research Organization (ISRO).

 IN-SPACe is an independent single-window agency, which will permit and oversee activities of private enterprises in building and launching satellites, and providing space-based services.
-It will evolve suitable mechanisms for sharing of ISRO’s technologies and expertise at no cost or at reasonable prices to avoid reinventing the wheel.
-ISRO’s capital-intensive and high technology facilities will be made available for use by private enterprises.
-In short, the Indian government will, through IN-SPACe, ensure a level playing field for private industry with enabling policies and a friendly regulatory environment.
+It will evolve suitable mechanisms for sharing of ISRO’s technologies and expertise at no cost or at reasonable prices, to avoid reinventing the wheel.
+ISRO’s capital-intensive, high technology facilities will be made available for use by private enterprises.
+In short, the Indian government will, through IN-SPACe, ensure a level playing field for private industry, with enabling policies and a friendly regulatory environment.

 India’s share in the global space market is miniscule, despite rising demand.
 The reason is that ISRO has had a near-monopoly over the supply of these services, and its primary focus has been developmental and scientific applications for the use of the government and its agencies.

 The demand for dedicated communication (Satcom) capacity, as well as Earth Observation (EO) applications is rising rapidly.
 Large corporates are willing to invest in their own satellite, thereby ensuring captive capacity for their future needs.
 New applications like inflight and maritime broadband connectivity, and government initiatives like Digital India and Bharatnet offer new opportunities for companies in the Indian Satcom market.
 With growth in EO technology, mining companies can replace their field equipment with satellite-based analytical and monitoring tools.